llipl/common-voice/README.md

-## Project LOK
+## Lok-Vacha Vacha Vacha

-This is a web, Android and iOS app for collecting speech donations for the Project LOK.
+This is a web, Android and iOS app for collecting speech donations for the Lok-Vacha.

 ### Official Website